Physics-Informed Implicit Neural Representations for Joint B0 Estimation and Echo Planar Imaging: Methods

 To jointly estimate the B0 field and reconstruct the distortion-free image, we optimize the parameters \( \psi \) and \( \phi \) of the INR networks \( f_\psi(x,y) \) and \( g_\phi(x,y) \).
 By incorporating these networks into the joint optimization framework in Eq.~\eqref{eq:jointopt}, the learning objective becomes:

 where \( \mathcal{A}_n \) is the MRI forward operator incorporating sampling, Fourier transform, and coil sensitivity maps for the \(n\)-th view, \( \mathcal{A}_n^H \) is its adjoint operator that convert \textit{k}-space to zero-filled images.
-The inclusion of \( \mathcal{A}_n^H \) allows loss calculation in image space, mitigating issues caused by the large intensity range of \textit{k}-space values. \( \mathcal{R}(f_\psi, g_\phi) \) serves as a regularization term to enforce smoothness and prior constraints.
+The inclusion of \( \mathcal{A}_n^H \) allows loss calculation in image space, mitigating issues caused by the large intensity range of \textit{k}-space values.
+We choose smoothed L1 loss \(\|\cdot\|_{sl1}\) for the data consistency to prevent exploding gradients like \cite{girshick2015fast}. \( \mathcal{R}(f_\psi, g_\phi) \) serves as a regularization term to enforce smoothness and prior constraints.
 The process is illustrated in Fig.~\ref{fig:main}b.

 Once the models are well-trained, B0 and the distortion-free image can be obtained by querying the INR networks over a regular grid.
 Specifically, by passing a uniform spatial coordinate grid \( (x,y) \) into \( g_\phi(x,y) \), we obtain the estimated B0 field \( \widehat{B_0} \).
 Similarly, by querying \( f_\psi(x,y) \), we obtain the final high-fidelity distortion-free image \( \hat{m} \) (see Fig.~\ref{fig:main}c):